Data Abstraction in Python

 def init(self, account_number, balance):

-self._account_number = account_number # protected attribute
+self. _account_number = account_number # protected member

-self.__balance = balance # private attribute
+self. __balance = balance # private attribute

 def deposit(self, amount):

-self.__balance += amount
+self. __balance += amount

 def withdraw(self, amount):

-if amount <= self.__balance:
+if amount <= self. __balance:

-self.__balance -= amount
+self. __balance -= amount

 else: